giso360/react-fb-proj/README.md

 5. Open another terminal session and navigate inside the root folder where react-fb-proj is located

+6. Issue command `npm install`

-6. Issue command `npm start`
+7. Issue command `npm start`

-7. There is already a user registered with credentials: username: peoplecert / password: 123
+8. There is already a user registered with credentials: username: **peoplecert** / password: **123**

-8. Login with these credentials to view the feed of posts and explore the functionalities of the project
+9. Login with these credentials to view the feed of posts and explore the functionalities of the project

-9. Alternatively, you can create a new user by clicking the registration link and create a post feed from scratch
+10. Alternatively, you can create a new user by clicking the registration link and create a post feed from scratch

-10. Enjoy !!!
+11. Enjoy !!!

     ​